eely22/critter/README.md

 ### Deployment

-This project uses [zappa](https://github.com/Miserlou/Zappa)to deploy.
+This project uses [zappa](https://github.com/Miserlou/Zappa) to deploy.
 You will first need to change some basic config, such as the Kinesis ARN in the zappa_settings.json file.

 To deploy, make sure you have the correct aws credentials on your system and do the following (on mac or linux):